jazad136/aws-luckynumgen-java/README.md

 CHANGELOG

 - 08/03 : upload testOneNumber()
+- 08/04 : Fix tests.
+Ensure initialization is done for both the same way
 NOTES:

 testOneNumber() is an automated test that clicks one number and clicks the "Generate" button to generate a single set of lucky numbers.